XcEland/training_material/README.md

 ## Capstone

 The capstone project is developed progressively from Module 1 to Module 10.
-Learners choose the final topic with the facilitator, then build the project in stages as new SQL and Python concepts are introduced.
+Learners choose the final topic with the facilitator, then build the project in stages as new SQL, Python, automation, integration, monitoring, security, and deployment concepts are introduced.

 Final delivery includes a 15-minute project presentation and demonstration.
+By Module 10, learners should be able to present a complete deployment plan, success metrics framework, ROI scenario, and strategic roadmap.

 Slides:
 Slide 1: https://1drv.ms/p/c/86b2518f75840e31/IQB-saCuuUGHS4DU-OPJlGmZASNNNArs0wbUVwWIg_tggoI?e=A0phZg